 The Bushnell Wingman is a relatively niche product, especially here in the UK when buggies aren't especially prevalent, but it certainly delivers on what it sets out to do – it works well in a buggy and it enables you to play music and get yardages from the GPS app with high-quality audio.
 It’s ideal if you want to have a bit of fun on the course, although it is trickier to use if you’re not in a buggy.

-A simple push of the detachable button gives you audible front, centre and back of the green distances for the 36,000+ courses that are available on the app.
+A simple push of the detachable button gives you audible front, centre and back of the green distances, like all the best golf GPS devices do, for the 36,000+ courses that are available on the app.
 This adds a handy and important practical element to a product that otherwise is a bit of fun, but wouldn’t actually contribute to your actual playing of the game.
 We found the yardages to be accurate and helpful, although you naturally don’t get an exact yardage to the pin.

 The unit connects to the metal stanchion of a buggy with Bite magnetic technology.
 It was reassuringly secure with seven pounds of pulling force and will stay safely attached unless you go over extreme bumps at high speeds (which you probably shouldn’t be doing anyway!).

 There is a clip if you want to attach it to your bag if you’re carrying or using a trolley, but the device is a bit large for this and can bounce around.
 The rechargeable battery lasts up to 10 hours and we didn’t have any problems with it running out prematurely.
 It also has a built-in USB port for charging other devices, which is a nice addition as you’ll be using your phone a lot.
 The app also provides 3D hole flyovers and score tracking.

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.